sha0coder/binpattern/README.rst

 Usage
 -----

-arg1: folder to start the recusrive lookup of .bin .exe and .dll
+- arg1: folder to start the recursive lookup of .bin .exe and .dll

-arg2: pattern length ideally 10-25 or sometimes less.
+- arg2: pattern length ideally 10-25 or sometimes less.

-arg3: hello world compiled with same compiler to exclude runtime patterns.
+- arg3: hello world compiled with same compiler to exclude runtime patterns.

 ::